 5. Set up an attendance system in place to add structure from the get-go

-One of the most important parts of employee onboarding is to ensure you set expectations and lay down the structure of your employee’s workday.
+One of the most important parts of employee onboarding is to ensure you set expectations.
+And lay down the structure of your employee’s workday.
 One aspect of employee management that many companies deprioritize is attendance management.

 Introduce your new hires to a modern attendance management system.

 If you’re managing with shift workers, AttendanceBot has a shift management dashboard where you can schedule, reassign and manage shift hours.
+Read how you can use the bot for employee scheduling here.

 We hope these top 5 practices have helped you set up a positive onboarding experience for your new hires.